fishjam-dev/membrane_rtc_engine/media_events.md

     }
     ```
 ### sdpOffer
-* message informs all needed information for SDP negotiation
+* this message contains SDP offer, map track_id to track_metadata and map mid to track_id.
+Both maps contains information only about tracks send by peer associated with this endpoint.
 * ```json
     {
         sdpOffer: {